CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/prerequisites.md

 configuring the `storage` options included in the inventory file.

 {{% notice tip %}}
 At this time the Crunchy PostgreSQL Operator Playbooks only support storage classes.
+For more information on storage classes see the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 {{% /notice %}}

 ### Considerations for Multi-Zone Cloud Environments